dotzenith/TheSeptaTimes/README.md

 ---

 ### ❖ What's New?
-0.0.7 - Improved Formatting for all of the CLI commands
+0.0.9 - Now using poetry for package management, and a fix to the PyPi readme

 ---